 Project management methods | Visual planning tools | Chart experiments

-Creating a conceptual model is normally not part of the UX design process but having said that, the information you can get out of this model is invaluable.
+Creating a conceptual model is normally not a part of the UX design process but, having said that, the information you can get out of this model is invaluable.

 User flow diagram